-You can either set all the fixtures and dimmers manually for each cue in the chase, you can use Quick Build (Section 11.2.2) to create a state from palettes (Section 8.1) and cues (Section 10.1), or you can use <Include> to load in cues (see Include section (Section 10.4.4)).
+You can either set all the fixtures and dimmers manually for each cue in the chase, you can use Quick Build (Section 11.3) to create a state from palettes (Section 8) and cues (Section 10), or you can use <Include> to load in cues.

 - 1. Press <Record> then select [Chase].
-(Some consoles also have a <Record Chase> button). - 2.
-Press the Select button of the playback where you want to store the chase (you can also store chases on touch buttons in the Playbacks window). - 3.
-Set up the look for the first cue, either manually or by using <Include> on existing cues. - 4.
-You can change the number given to the step using [Step Number] - 5.
-Press the Select button of the playback to store the programmer contents as a step of the chase.
+(Some consoles also have a <Record Chase> button). - Press the Swop button of the playback where you want to store the chase (you can also store chases on touch buttons in the Playbacks window).

+- 3. Set up the look for the first cue, either manually or by using <Include> on existing cues. - 4.
+You can change the number given to the step using [Step Number] - Press the Swop button of the playback to store the programmer contents as a step of the chase.
 You can also press [Append Step] on the menu. - 6.
 Press <Clear> (unless you want to re-use the contents of the programmer), then repeat steps 3 5. - 7.
-Press <Exit> to finish when you have stored all the cues you want. - [Record Mode] lets you select: - [Record By Fixture] all attributes of any modified or selected fixture are saved - [Record By Channel] only modified attributes are saved - [Record Stage] all fixtures with a non-zero dimmer setting are saved - [Quick Build] see next section (Section 11.2.2)

-- The cue number currently being saved, and the total number of cues, is shown on the top line of the display. - Press <Clear> when you have finished recording the chase, otherwise when you try to play it back the programmer will override the chase and you won't see the chase properly. - You can record shapes (Section 9.1) in a chase.
+Press <Exit> to finish when you have stored all the cues you want. - [Record Mode] lets you select: - [Record By Fixture] all attributes of any modified or selected fixture are saved - [Record By Channel] only modified attributes are saved - [Record Stage] all fixtures with a non-zero dimmer setting are saved - [Quick Build] see next section (Section 11.3) - The cue number currently being saved, and the total number of cues, is shown on the top line of the display. - Press <Clear> when you have finished recording the chase, otherwise when you try to play it back the programmer will override the chase and you won't see the chase properly. - You can record shapes (Section 9) in a chase.
 If the same shape is saved in subsequent cues it will continue from step to step and if not it will stop at the end of the cue.
-(The shape is the same if you didn't press <Clear> after the previous step, and didn't change the speed, size or phase of the shape from the previous step; or if you used <Include> to reload the shape from the previous step and have not modified it) - You can set a legend for the chase by pressing [Set Legend], then pressing the Select button for the chase and entering the legend, as with cues. - There is no limit to the number of steps in a chase.
+(The shape is the same if you didn't press <Clear> after the previous step, and didn't change the speed, size or phase of the shape from the previous step; or if you included the shape from the previous step and have not modified it) - You can set a legend for the chase by pressing [Set Legend], then pressing the Swop button for the chase and entering the legend, as with cues. - There is no limit to the number of steps in a chase.

-11.2.2 Creating a Chase with Quick Build
+11.3 Creating a Chase with Quick Build